jesababon/savvysapian/README.md

 As an arts-newbie I want to know which cultural events will match my interests and meet people with similar interests.

 * **Technologies**.
-This app will use HTML, CSS, Artbeat's API, Express, React, and Geolocation.
+This app will use HTML, CSS, JavaScript, Artbeat's API, Express, React, and Geolocation.
 I plan to include User comments and OAuth.

 * **Anticipated Design Tools** CSS, Bulma and D3.